Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Updates to the package

 \subsubsection{The solution}

 To solve {\em unconstrained} least-squares optimization problems one of the most widely used techniques is the Levenberg-Marquardt (LM) method \citep{Levenberg1944,Marquardt1963} and its state-of-the-art implementation in \textsc{minpack} \citep{More1978,More1980minpack}.
-The success of the LM method comes from the fact that the method penalizes the $\mathbf{J}$ matrix defining the quadratic sub-problem in an adaptive fashion, in such a way that it always prevents degeneracy.
-This also makes the LM method a robust trust-region algorithms, as discussed in \citet[sec.~5.2]{Fletcher1987} or \citet[sec.~10.3]{Nocedal2006}. \citet[sec.~15.5.2]{Press2007} provides a less technical description.
+The success of the LM method comes from the fact that the method penalizes the $\mathbf{J}$ matrix adaptively defining the quadratic sub-problem, in such a way that it always prevents degeneracy.
+This also makes the LM method a robust trust-region algorithm, as discussed in \citet[sec.~5.2]{Fletcher1987} or \citet[sec.~10.3]{Nocedal2006}. \citet[sec.~15.5.2]{Press2007} provides a less technical description.